Southold Town Police Department: Rank structure

 All police officers within the Southold Police Department are appointed by the Southold Town Board.
-When additional services are required, the Town Board may appoint temporary police officers, known as special policemen, with the same power and authority as a regular police officer.
+When additional services are required, the Town Board may appoint temporary police officers, known as special policemen, with the same power and authority as regular police officers.
 While the Southold Police Department does not have a standing Police Commissioner, the Town Board may establish a Board of Police Commissioners, consisting of one to three town residents, to oversee the operations of the police department.

 Crime statistics

 In 2019, the Southold Police Department responded to 18,776 reports of crime and made 139 arrests.
 The department also responded to 836 motor vehicle accidents and assisted local fire departments in 2,028 aid cases.
 A 2019 safety index combining FBI crime statistics and law enforcement employee to resident ratio rated the Town of Southold as the 4th safest community in New York State.

 Specialized units

 Detective Division

 The Detective Division is responsible for investigating the town's misdemeanor crimes and serious felonies.
 The division's sergeant and three detectives assist other officers, respond to serious crimes, and work closely with other local, state, and federal law enforcement agencies.
 Detectives are trained to handle crime scene investigations, including evidence identification, fingerprint collection, photography, and interview techniques.
 The division also investigates illegal drug crimes and participates in the Suffolk County District Attorney's office East End Drug Task Force.
 A detective is also assigned to the United States Marshal's Regional Fugitive Task Force to assist in the apprehension of fugitives.